Privacy policy

 Preamble

-The following privacy policy applies to the use of our entire online offering (websites and web stores) and to the processing of orders placed.
+The following privacy policy applies to the use of our entire online offering (websites and web stores) and to the processing of orders placed, including in stores.

 As we attach great importance to data protection, the collection, storage and processing of your personal data is carried out in strict compliance with the applicable data protection regulations, in particular the European General Data Protection Regulation (GDPR) of May 25, 2018.